(Disclosure: Some of the links below may be affiliate links)

 In this article, we have talked about the standard way of going short by selling an actual share that we have borrowed.
 But there are other more sophisticated ways to go short, for instance, with futures or options.

-Now that we talked about short selling, would you be interested in an entire article on the Gamestop saga?
+Now that we discussed short selling, would you be interested in an entire article on the Gamestop saga?

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book